Alexander Dennis Enviro500

-The Alexander Dennis Enviro500 (previously known as the TransBus Enviro500) is a three-axle double-decker bus built by Alexander Dennis (formerly by TransBus) in the United Kingdom.
+The Alexander Dennis Enviro500 (previously known as the TransBus Enviro500) is a three-axle double-decker bus built by Alexander Dennis (formerly by TransBus International) in the United Kingdom.
 It was unveiled in 2002 and is one of the Enviro-series bus models made by TransBus/Alexander Dennis.
 The bus was sold on diesel or hybrid-electric powertrains and on Volvo chassis as a bodywork.

-In 2012, the Enviro500 was superseded by the new Alexander Dennis Enviro500 MMC.
+In 2014, the Enviro500 was superseded by the new Alexander Dennis Enviro500 MMC.

 Design

-The Dennis chassis for Enviro500 (also known as Trident E500) was modified from the Trident 3.
-It can be fitted with Cummins ISMe335 Euro III engine (later Cummins ISLe340 Euro IV/Euro V engine which uses AdBlue to reduce emission of nitrogen oxides through selective catalytic reduction process), or ISM-330 engine for the buses delivered to North America, and coupled to Voith DIWA864.3E 4-speed or ZF 5HP602 5-speed gearbox.
-Later Voith DIWA864.5 4-speed gearbox, ZF 6HP602 6-speed gearbox and Allison B500R 6-speed gearbox became available and gradually became the standard configurations.
+The Dennis chassis for the Enviro500 (also known as the Trident E500) was modified from the Trident 3.
+It can be fitted with Cummins ISMe335 Euro 3 engine (later Cummins ISLe340 Euro 4/Euro 5 engine which uses AdBlue to reduce emission of nitrogen oxides through selective catalytic reduction process), or ISM-330 engine for the buses delivered to North America, and coupled to Voith DIWA 864.3 4-speed or ZF Ecomat 5HP 602 5-speed gearboxes.
+Later Voith DIWA 864.5 4-speed gearbox, ZF Ecomat 6HP 602C 6-speed gearbox and Allison B500R 6-speed gearbox became available and gradually became the standard configurations.